 That being said, there are critical illness insurers that provide cover for strokes, mini strokes and other serious illnesses with more affordable premiums.

-Chat to an advisor today to find out how you can get the best deal.
+Chat to an advisor today to find out how you can get the most competitive deal.

-How to find critical illness insurance that covers stroke
+How to find critical illness insurance that covers strokes

 A loss of independence is a lot to come to terms with for many stroke survivors, so the reassurance of a payout which can cover expenses or the cost of hired help can be a relief.